Bassendean - Eden Hill - Ashfield

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The latest postcode level ATO data for financial year 2022 shows median income in Bassendean - Eden Hill - Ashfield was $57,470 and average income was $69,784.
-This is higher than Greater Perth's median income of $58,380 and average income of $78,020.
-As of March 2025, estimated median income would be approximately $64,142 and average income would be around $77,886 based on Wage Price Index growth of 11.61%.
-The 2021 Census reveals that incomes in Bassendean - Eden Hill - Ashfield cluster around the 56th percentile nationally.
-In this area, 31.6% of locals earn between $1,500 and $2,999 annually, reflecting regional patterns.
-Housing costs consume 15.2% of income.
-Despite high housing costs, disposable income ranks at the 51st percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that median income in Bassendean - Eden Hill - Ashfield is $57,470, with an average income of $69,784.
+This compares to Greater Perth's median income of $58,380 and average income of $78,020.
+Based on Wage Price Index growth of 14.2% from financial year ending June 2022 to September 2025, estimated median income is approximately $65,631 and average income is $79,693 as of that date.
+According to the Census conducted in August 2021, incomes in Bassendean - Eden Hill - Ashfield cluster around the 56th percentile nationally.
+The earnings profile shows that 31.6% of locals (5,482 people) earn between $1,500 and $2,999 per fortnight, similar to the regional pattern where 32.0% fall within this range.
+High housing costs consume 15.2% of income, but strong earnings place disposable income at the 51st percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income